 Security is exempt from registration under Rule 144A promulgated under the Securities Act.
-The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.

-Non-IU.S. company or principal place of business outside the United States.
+The security may be resold in transactions that are exempt from registration, normally to qualified institutional butters.
+(4) - (5) - Non-U.S. company or principal place of business outside the United States.